Counseling Psychology Ph.D. FAQs

 How long does it take to get a Ph.D. in Counseling Psychology at GSU?

 Length of training varies on whether you have a prior master’s degree in a counseling psychology-related field.
 The average student takes approximately four to five years post-master’s degree and five to six years post-baccalaureate to complete the program.
-This includes a full year of pre-doctoral internship and completed dissertation.
+This includes a full year of pre-doctoral internship and a completed dissertation.

 What practicum opportunities are available for students?